Martchus/tagparser/doc/adding-new-fields.md

 ## Support new field in the tag editor application
 1. Add the field to the `KnownFieldModel` class.
-    1. Add the English denotation of the field to `KnownFieldModel::fieldName`.
+    1. Add the English name of the field to `KnownFieldModel::fieldName`.
     2. Add the field to the constructor `KnownFieldModel::KnownFieldModel` which composes the list of fields shown in the GUI and whether they are displayed by default or not.
 2. Add the field to the `FIELD_NAMES` macro.
 It is used for the CLI's auto-completion and `print-field-names`.
-Only use small letters (a to z) here.
-No whitespaces!
+Only use lowercase letters (a to z) here.
+No whitespace!
 3. Add the field to the `FieldMapping::fieldMapping` array used by the CLI.
 Be consistent with 2.!